causify-ai/tutorials/class_project_instructions/Projects/CausalML_Project_Description.md

-**Tech Description of CausalML:**
+**Description**

-CausalML is a powerful Python library designed for causal inference and machine learning.
-It provides tools for estimating causal effects from observational data, enabling users to understand the impact of interventions or treatments.
-Key features include:
+CausalML is a Python library designed for causal inference and analysis, providing tools to estimate treatment effects and understand the impact of interventions in various domains.
+The library offers features such as:

-- Estimation of treatment effects using various methodologies (e.g., propensity score matching, uplift modeling).
-- Support for both continuous and discrete outcomes.
+- **Propensity Score Matching**: Helps in estimating the probability of treatment assignment based on observed covariates.
+- **Causal Forests**: A machine learning approach to estimate heterogeneous treatment effects.
-- Integration with popular machine learning frameworks for enhanced modeling capabilities.
+- **Double Machine Learning**: Combines machine learning with causal inference to control for confounding variables.
-- Comprehensive evaluation metrics for assessing causal inference results.
+- **Easy Integration**: Works seamlessly with popular libraries like scikit-learn and pandas for data manipulation and modeling.

 ---

-### Project 1: Customer Retention Analysis (Difficulty: 1 - Easy)

-**Project Objective:**
+### Project 1: Evaluating the Impact of Online Advertising on Sales
+**Difficulty**: 1 (Easy)

-The goal is to estimate the causal effect of a marketing campaign on customer retention rates, optimizing strategies to improve customer loyalty.
+**Project Objective**: The goal is to estimate the causal effect of an online advertising campaign on product sales.
+Students will analyze how varying levels of ad exposure influence sales figures, optimizing for increased revenue.

-**Dataset Suggestions:**
-Utilize customer transaction data from a retail dataset available on Kaggle, focusing on customer demographics, purchase history, and marketing campaign exposure.

-**Step-by-Step Plan:**
-1. **Data Collection:** Download the dataset from Kaggle and load it into your environment.
-2. **Feature Engineering:** Create features such as customer age, total purchases, campaign exposure, and time since last purchase.
+**Dataset Suggestions**: Look for datasets related to e-commerce sales and advertising spend on platforms like Kaggle.

+**Tasks**:
+- **Data Collection**: Gather data on sales, advertising spend, and customer demographics.
+- **Preprocess Data**: Clean and prepare the dataset for analysis, ensuring proper handling of missing values.
+- **Propensity Score Estimation**: Use CausalML to estimate propensity scores for customers exposed to the ad campaign.
-3. **Model Training:** Use CausalML to estimate the treatment effect of the marketing campaign on customer retention.
+- **Treatment Effect Estimation**: Apply techniques to estimate the average treatment effect on sales.
-4. **Use of the Tool:** Implement uplift modeling to quantify the impact of the campaign.
+- **Results Interpretation**: Analyze and visualize the results to interpret the impact of advertising on sales.
-5. **Evaluation Metrics:** Measure retention rates and calculate confidence intervals for the estimated treatment effects.
-6. **Visualization/Reporting:** Create visualizations to present the estimated treatment effects and customer segments that benefited most from the campaign.

-**Bonus Ideas:**
+**Bonus Ideas (Optional)**:
-- Compare the effectiveness of different marketing strategies.
-- Explore additional features like seasonality effects on retention.
+- Explore different customer segments to analyze heterogeneous treatment effects.
+- Compare results with a traditional regression analysis to highlight differences in findings.

 ---

-### Project 2: Healthcare Intervention Effectiveness (Difficulty: 2 - Medium)
+### Project 2: Analyzing the Effects of a Health Intervention Program

-**Project Objective:**
-The aim is to analyze the causal impact of a new healthcare intervention on patient recovery times, optimizing treatment protocols.

-**Dataset Suggestions:**
+**Difficulty**: 2 (Medium)

+**Project Objective**: Students will assess the effectiveness of a health intervention program aimed at improving physical activity levels among participants.
+The objective is to quantify the impact of the intervention on health outcomes, such as weight loss or fitness levels.

-Access publicly available healthcare datasets from government health portals or Kaggle that include patient demographics, treatment types, and recovery outcomes.
+**Dataset Suggestions**: Utilize datasets available from open government health portals or health-related Kaggle datasets.

-**Step-by-Step Plan:**
-1. **Data Collection:** Gather the dataset containing patient information and treatment outcomes.
-2. **Feature Engineering:** Develop features such as age, pre-existing conditions, treatment type, and duration of treatment.
-3. **Model Training:** Apply CausalML to estimate the causal effect of the new intervention on recovery times.
-4. **Use of the Tool:** Utilize propensity score matching to control for confounding variables.
+**Tasks**:
+- **Data Acquisition**: Obtain data on participants, including baseline health metrics and program participation.
+- **Feature Engineering**: Create features indicating participation levels and control for confounding variables.
+- **Causal Forest Implementation**: Use CausalML’s causal forests to estimate heterogeneous treatment effects across different demographics.
-5. **Evaluation Metrics:** Assess the average treatment effect (ATE) and the treatment effect on the treated (ATT).
+- **Effect Analysis**: Analyze the results to determine the average treatment effect and its significance.
-6. **Visualization/Reporting:** Create a report summarizing the findings and visualizations that highlight the differences in recovery times across treatment groups.
+- **Visualization**: Create visualizations to depict the treatment effects across different subgroups.

-**Bonus Ideas:**
+**Bonus Ideas (Optional)**:
-- Investigate the effects of demographic factors on treatment efficacy.
+- Investigate the long-term effects of the intervention by analyzing follow-up data.
-- Conduct sensitivity analysis to assess the robustness of your findings.
+- Implement a sensitivity analysis to assess the robustness of the treatment effect estimates.

 ---

-### Project 3: Educational Program Impact Evaluation (Difficulty: 3 - Hard)
+### Project 3: Understanding the Impact of Educational Programs on Student Performance

-**Project Objective:**
+**Difficulty**: 3 (Hard)

-Evaluate the causal impact of an educational program on student performance, optimizing the program's design for better outcomes.
+**Project Objective**: This project aims to evaluate the causal impact of a new educational program on student performance metrics, such as test scores.
+The objective is to determine how the program influences learning outcomes and identify factors contributing to its effectiveness.

-**Dataset Suggestions:**
-Utilize educational datasets available on Kaggle or open government education portals that include student demographics, program participation, and performance metrics (e.g., test scores).

-**Step-by-Step Plan:**
-1. **Data Collection:** Acquire the dataset with comprehensive student records, including those who participated in the educational program and those who did not.
-2. **Feature Engineering:** Construct features such as socio-economic status, attendance rates, prior performance, and program participation.
+**Dataset Suggestions**: Seek educational datasets from open educational resources or Kaggle, focusing on student performance and program participation.

+**Tasks**:
+- **Data Gathering**: Collect data on student demographics, prior performance, and details of the educational program.
+- **Data Cleaning and Preparation**: Preprocess the data, addressing any missing values and ensuring consistency.
+- **Double Machine Learning Application**: Utilize CausalML’s double machine learning framework to control for confounding variables while estimating treatment effects.
-3. **Model Training:** Use CausalML to estimate the impact of the educational program on student performance.
+- **Causal Effect Estimation**: Estimate the causal impact of the educational program on student performance using advanced causal inference techniques.
-4. **Use of the Tool:** Implement causal forests or other advanced methods to account for heterogeneous treatment effects.
-5. **Evaluation Metrics:** Evaluate the program's effectiveness using metrics such as effect size and statistical significance.
-6. **Visualization/Reporting:** Develop a detailed report with visualizations that illustrate the impact of the program on different student demographics.
+- **Reporting and Visualization**: Generate detailed reports and visualizations to present findings, emphasizing the program's effectiveness.

-**Bonus Ideas:**
+**Bonus Ideas (Optional)**:
-- Explore how different components of the program contribute to student success.
+- Analyze the effects of the program across different subjects or grade levels to identify specific areas of impact.
-- Conduct subgroup analyses to identify which student groups benefit the most from the program.
+- Conduct a comparative analysis with other educational programs to evaluate relative effectiveness.

+---

+These projects will provide hands-on experience with causal inference techniques using CausalML, enhancing students' understanding of causal analysis in real-world scenarios.